Drug Testing at Work

 Union members may not be asked to participate in a pre-employment (or post-hiring) drug test unless such testing programs are negotiated and specifically addressed in union contracts.

 Although the U.S. Constitution does not protect private-sector employees from what may be perceived by some as an invasion of privacy, some states have laws limiting employers' rights to subject employees (either current or prospective) to drug testing.
-Check with an employment attorney in your state for more information.

 Drug Testing During Employment